kdally/fault-tolerant-flight-control-drl/README.md

 </p>

-Fault tolerant flight control for the Cessna Citation 500.
+Fault-tolerant flight control for the Cessna Citation 500.
 First use of Deep Reinforcement Learning for a jet aircraft flight controller.
-The code is based on the thesis [Deep Reinforcement Learning for Flight Control](http://resolver.tudelft.nl/uuid:fcef2325-4c90-4276-8bfc-1e230724c68a).
+The code was developed as part of the thesis [Deep Reinforcement Learning for Flight Control](http://resolver.tudelft.nl/uuid:fcef2325-4c90-4276-8bfc-1e230724c68a).

 <p align="center">
   <img src="assets/citation_550_header.png" width="750"/>